pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-Add a line of code which switches to the costume whose position is in the variable `costume_position`.
+Add a line of code which switches to the costume whose index is in the variable `costume_index`.

 {{< learner-task-help >}}